trailblazer/cells/README.md

 ## Cells is Rails::Engine aware!

 Now `Rails::Engine`s can contribute to Cells view paths.
-By default, any 'app/cells' found inside any Engine is automatically included into Cells view paths.
-If you need to, you can customize the view paths changing/appending to the `'app/cell_views'` path configuration.
-See the `Cell::EngineIntegration` for more details.
+By default, any `app/cells` found inside any Engine is automatically included into Cells view paths.

 ## Generators